Aircraft Engineering BEng (Hons)

 If you have an ambition, and passion for the aviation industry, then I would definitely recommend that people study here.

-Nurina Sharmin studied on the BEng (Hons) Aircraft Engineering at Perth College UHI.
+Nurina studied the BEng (Hons) Aircraft Engineering at UHI Perth.

 Apply for Aircraft Engineering BEng (Hons)